Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 I personally use this type of antenna for VHF passes, since it constantly gets a great SNR (~45-50 with APT) and is quite easy to build albeit requiring a bit more wire.

 To make it:
-1. Get a Boom (Can be anything long and nonconductive, just consider, that you will HAVE to manhandle it later while tracking sats) and find out how many elements fit on it
+1. Get a Boom (Anything long and nonconductive, just consider, that you will HAVE to manhandle it later while tracking sats - don't get a tungsten rod or something) and find out how many elements fit on it
 > More elements = More directional (Harder to track), higher gain (Better signal strength), longer boom length (Bulkier)
 2. Shove appropriate numbers into [this calculator](https://www.steeman.org/Antenna/Yagi-Antenna-Calculator) (For frequency choose 137.5 MHz)
-3. Cut some copper wires, place them onto the boom according to to the values from the calculator
+3. Cut copper wires to length, place them onto the boom according to to the values from the calculator
-4. For the driven element (dipole), cut it in half and put one side in a terminal with the shielding of a coaxial wire and the other with the copper core of the same coaxial wire\
+4. For the driven element (dipole), cut it in half and put one side in a terminal with the shielding of a coaxial wire and the other with the core of the same coaxial wire\
 **Make sure the cables don't touch or are short together in any way, this will make the antenna not work**
-5. Coil the coaxial cable up a few times right after the feed point in order to convert the **unbalanced** signal to a **balanced** one (The goal is to create a choked balun)
+5. Coil the coaxial cable up a few times right after the feed point in order to convert the **unbalanced** signal to a **balanced** one (In essence creating a HF choke)

 ![My yagi setup showcasing the balun and feed](./Assets/Radio/My-yagi-dipole-feed.png) *The choked balun and dipole feed I use on my yagi*